namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 But this means there is no time to write proposals so the team is stuck with only the ideas from the point of view of external parties.
 You benefit from getting proposals from all the perspectives and not just the outside looking in ones.

 ## BYOA
-bring your own agile. if someone offers you a SAFe space, just say thanks but no thanks 😂.
+Bring your own agile.
+If someone offers you a SAFe™ space, just say thanks but no thanks 😂.
+If your team has been coerced into SAFe™, then that's already evidence your company isn't listening to its engineering teams, so reasoning your way out is unlikely to work, but according to Thoughtworks, adoption is on the rise<sup>[13](#references)</sup>, so there may be no escape soon.

-I think one of the principles that the SAFe elephant breaks, while it runs through the agile china shop, is that it arrives especially when it is not invited.
+I think one of the principles that the SAFe™ elephant breaks, while it runs through the agile china shop, is that it arrives especially when it is not invited.
 The premise of agile is that a group of people who work together will be best positioned to figure out their working pattern.
-And SAFe pi planning smuggles in a pre baked--*half baked*--method of gantt-charting each sprint under the promise of connecting together dependencies between multiple teams will lead to a superior result.
+And SAFe™ pi planning smuggles in a pre baked--*half baked*--method of gantt-charting each sprint under the promise of connecting together dependencies between multiple teams will lead to a superior result.

 ## flip predictability on its head